 As a preliminary exercise to the development of this Spatial Economic and Employment Strategy (SEES), SGS prepared an ‘Issues and Opportunities Paper’ that provided an evidence base by examining key trends, issues, opportunities and trade-offs relevant to the future of employment and economic activity in Yarra.

-The SEES will help Council address a number of policy through a rewrite of Yarra’s Planning Scheme.
+The SEES will help Council address a number of policy challenges through a rewrite of Yarra’s Planning Scheme.
 Figure 1 below details this broad work program with the Issues and Options Paper and the SEES highlighted.

 Figure 1.
 Proposed planning scheme Review and Rewrite